replicatedhq/help-center/content/docs/ship/assets/web.md

 {{< linked_headline "Leveraging the Web Asset Type Across Ship Assets" >}}

 Suppose you want to deliver a public Docker image to your Ship application and load and push it to a registry.
-Suppose you have an Amazon S3 Bucket containing a script that, when executed, loads, tags, and pushes an image to a registry.
+You have an Amazon S3 Bucket containing a script that, when executed, loads, tags, and pushes an image to a registry.
 It might look something like this:

 ```
 #!/bin/bash

 docker load < ./images/redis.tar
-docker tag redis:4.0.9 {{repl ConfigOption "registry_endpoint"}}/{{repl ConfigOption "registry_namespace"}}/redis:4.0.9
+docker tag redis:4.0.9 registry_endpoint/registry_namespace/redis:4.0.9
-docker push {{repl ConfigOption "registry_endpoint"}}/{{repl ConfigOption "registry_namespace"}}/redis:4.0.9
+docker push registry_endpoint/registry_namespace/redis:4.0.9
 ```

 Instead of providing this script inline, you could retrieve it with a Web Asset: